21 Headless CMS Platforms That You Should Check Out

 Cons:

-• It takes time while building and publishing new content.
+• It takes time to build and publish new content.

 Pricing: Free trial is available.
 Starts from $990 per month.